 Kira Justifies Kira’s Expulsion

 Later that day, the strikers return to the facility and learn that players are treated differently based on their rankings.
 Isagi lives with the rest of the 11 players who participated in the tag game in a dorm.
 However, he soon learns that all of them are far better than him when it comes to physical fitness which gives him sleepless nights.
-When he decides to train, he finds Bachira is also awake and the duo ends up training together.
+When he decides to train, he finds Bachira awake, and the duo ends up training together.
 That’s when Bachira tells Isagi that there is a monster inside his head that guides him when he is playing football and all he does is listen to it.
 That’s exactly why he passed the ball to him which resulted in Kira’s elimination.

 What Are the Rules for the First Selection?
 How Does Jinpachi Expect Players to Think About Soccer?